Last Updated on

 I saw photos and heard praises from travel bloggers staying at Kantipur Temple House.
 Boutique, eco-friendly, hospitable, organic, sustainable, free yoga… these were trending words and I was surprised to hear them in Kathmandu.
 I reached out to the hotel– perhaps it could make me a more responsible traveler!
 This is what I experienced…

-Contents for Kantipur Temple House, Kathmandu : An eco-hotel preserving Newari culture
+Table of Contents: Kantipur Temple House, Kathmandu : An eco-hotel preserving Newari culture

 Kantipur Temple House: My first eco hotel in Thamel